dwmkerr/terminal-ai/README.md

 # terminal-ai

-Effortless AI in your terminal.
+Effortless AI in the shell.
+Maintain your flow and be more effective.

 [Quickstart](#quickstart) | [Examples](#examples) | [Commands](#commands) | [Experimental](#experimental) | [Configuration](#configuration) | [Developer Guide](#developer-guide)